anishmss/bioinfo_intro_dlsu/README.md

 This repository contains material for an introductory course in bioinformatics offered to graduate or higher undergraduate computer science students at DLSU Manila.

-The content is structured as a Jupyter lab.
+The content is structured as a Jupyter Book.
-It is hosted at:
+It is hosted at: http://a-transposable-element.com/bioinfo_intro_dlsu/

 Errors, concerns, questions?
 Please contact: